-To plant a memorial tree in honor of Maureen Hopper, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Maureen Hopper, please visit our Heartfelt Sympathies Store.

 Maureen Paula Hopper was welcomed into heaven on April 14th.
 A Greenwich native, Maureen was born on November 2, 1952 to Gloria Belmont Hopper and Dr. Paul F. Hopper.

 Maureen was an integral member of the Greenwich community and her loss is immeasurable.

 Maureen was a graduate of Villa Walsh Academy (Morristown, NJ) and Marymount College of Virginia.
 Maureen’s love and care for people was evident in her first career at the former St. Agnes Hospital in White Plains, NY.
 Maureen was the Founder of the Greenwich YWCA’s Nursery School and camp program and oversaw these programs as Director for many years.